 - A cleaning product adapted to the cleaning of car seats

 - A solution made of 1L of water for one cup of soda crystals

-Grease or oil stains require a more thorough cleaning with a solution of water and detergent and a wet hoover.
+Grease or oil stains require more thorough cleaning with a solution of water and detergent and a wet Hoover.
 In this case, we advise you to address a professional for an optimal result.

-For leather seats, the method is quite simple: invest in a leather cleaner product and follow the specific instructions.
-Afterwards, apply a nourishing product to give it a new life.
+For leather seats, the method is quite simple: invest in a leather cleaning product and follow specific instructions.
+Then apply a conditioner to give it a new lease of life.